martin-welss/data_visualization/README.md

 this correlation.

 ## Design
-explain any design choices you made including changes to the visualization after collecting feedback

 First, I started to explore the dataset for correlations between the properties of a passenger and his fate.
 I found that young female passengers from the first class had best chances to survive, whereas male from the third class had the most deaths.
-Exploring the data further I found that the values for sex and passenger class are complete, but for age there are more than 170 missing.
+Exploring the data further I found that the values for sex and passenger class are complete, but for age there are more than 170 values missing.
 That is why I excluded age from my factors for the passenger categories and came up with the following 6 passenger categories:
  - male first class